Souvlaki42/blur/README.md

 ```

 ### Note
-- The biggest bug in this editor, it crashed when you write more than 1 byted character, so make sure to use only one byted ascii characters, i will fix this
+- the bug that i found in this editor and still hasn't been fixed is that it crashes when you write more than 1 byted character, so make sure to use only one byted ascii characters, i will fix this later :)

 ### Architecture notes